jamesthompson/bq-lib/README.md

 A library for working with `gogol-BigQuery` (@ v0.3.0) to query (including paging) for results using `machines` and parsing returned rows directly into product types (i.e. datatypes with a single record constructor) using `generics-sop`.

+Also contains a non-empty text datatype with a "smart" prism constructor for use as I'm always running into empty string fields when they should really be null.

 ## Development

 ```sh